glomatico/gamdl/README.md

 ## ⚙️ Wrapper

 Use the [wrapper](https://github.com/WorldObservationLog/wrapper) to download songs in ALAC and other experimental codecs without API limitations.
-Cookies, FFmpeg, MP4Box, or mp4decrypt are not required when using the wrapper.
+Cookies are not required when using the wrapper.

 ### Setup Instructions